insure logo

 Does home insurance cover wildfires?

-Is smoke and ash damage covered?
+Is smoke and ash damage covered by homeowners insurance?

 Yes, home insurance will cover damage caused by smoke and ash to both the structure of your home and your personal property.